Undergraduate Study and Courses

 If you need more information about the requirements for the Intermediate Year, contact:

 Engineering students must complete the non-academic course components (practical work, workshop training and first aid).
+The practical work and first aid requirements are now administrated and recorded through the course ENGR200.
+All BE(Hons) students will automatically be enrolled into this course.

 - The required Workshop Training Course for Chemical and Process Engineering is ENCH199.

-- Full information is available on the College of Engineering Practical Work and First Aid page
+- Full information is available on the College of Engineering Practical Work and First Aid page (This link takes you to the Learn site, students need to use their login to access information).

 - Find out more about industry and practical work experience requirements for BE(Hons).